Ten of Cups Farm conversation on Finances and Life

 Maggie: Another important aspect of the concentrations is them being an opportunity for cultivating deeper trust in one another to see and name what is underlying any type of process or conflict.
 Especially, across the strata of class privilege, being able to cultivate a really deep and boundless trust in one another, and those of us who have experienced more oppression and violence

-Alex: Yes, and in regards to the trust, we have learned more and more to trust the most oppressed voices in the conversation that is about the specific system of oppression.
-And around finances and class that’s been such a powerful and potent thing, to have the folks who are more accustomed to being the smartest and the most relied upon and trusted voices in the room have to go through the removing of the layers.
-Because we can say “cultivate trust”, but that actually also means really recognizing where there isn’t trust and recognizing why.
+Silas: In regards to the trust, we have learned to trust the most oppressed voices in the conversation that is about the specific system of oppression.
+And around finances and class that’s been such a powerful and potent thing, because it means that the folks who are more accustomed to being the smartest and the most relied upon and trusted voices in the room have to go through the removing of the layers.
+Because we can say cultivate trust, but that actually also means really recognizing where there isn’t trust and recognizing why.

 Sayer: That leads me to one aspect of that, which is shame and self worth.
-I am remembering conversations we’ve had about classism where Alex really invited us to ground into our self worth, into our belonging to the earth.
+I am remembering conversations we’ve had about classism where Silas really invited us to ground into our self worth, into our belonging to the earth.
 Because one of the big things that has come up for those of us from more wealth is when we begin unlearning our classism and entitlement, there is a lot of shame.
 And part of that is because our sense of worth came from a sense of superiority.
 And so when we unlearn that superiority, then we’re like, oh, wait, am I the worst?
 Do I have value?
 And sourcing that value from somewhere else was a really important part of the relationship work that we’ve done to be able to show up in conversations in whole ways.
 Instead of just oscillating quickly between superiority and total shame and lack of self worth.
-That’s been something that’s been really important and that I think we’ve moved a lot in.

-Alex: I also think that maintenance of the financial part of our relationships looks like tending to each other’s well being.
-And being aware of the ways that each other needs to be cared for and needs to be met in both their suffering and in their thriving, and taking it upon ourselves individually and collectively to fund each other one way or another.
+Silas: I also think that maintenance of the financial part of our relationships looks like tending to each other’s well being and being aware of the ways that each other need to be cared for and need to be met in both their suffering and in their thriving and taking it upon ourselves individually and collectively to fund each other one way or another.

 Question 6: Are there things you have learned about work and money that you think might be useful for others interested in similar experiments?

-Cait: I want to speak to a specific subset of possible readers of this, who are people from privileged class backgrounds, which I am, and people who continue to work for money while doing the work of unspelling capitalism, especially in highly societally-respected ‘white collar’ kinds of work.
-Because I think that we’re the ones who have a lot of the money and it would be really cool if more of us gave away more of that money.
-So as I’ve been thinking about what I’ve learned, I mostly want to give a pep talk to all the rich white-collar workers out there.
-And I think the things that I’ve learned, one of the big ones Sayer already spoke to, I think in the last section is around superiority, entitlement and self worth.
-So just everything that Sayer said about that, which is: find your self worth in other places.
+Cait: I want to speak to a specific subset of possible readers of this, who are people from privileged class backgrounds, which I am, and people who continue to work for money while doing the work of unspelling capitalism especially in highly societally-respected white collar kinds of work.
+We’re the ones who have a lot of the money and it would be really cool if more of us gave away more of that money.
+So as I’ve been thinking about what I’ve learned, I mostly want to give a pep talk to all the rich white collar workers out there.
+And I think the things that I’ve learned, one of the big ones Sayer already spoke to around superiority, entitlement and self worth.
+I learned I have to find my self worth in other places.

 Another direction is in our family’s ongoing abolishing of Gregorian time.
 I’m asking myself: if I don’t have a weekend, when am I working and when am I resting?
 I’ve gotten to the point of queering my lifestyle in a way where everything could be work and everything could be rest and everything could be recreational.
 In this family I have the opportunity to explore or observe the larger rhythms or the larger waves and seasons of productivity or not productivity.
 This makes me think of tough conversations along the way where we’ve been trying to harness a good and healthy harmony around upholding one of the anti-capitalist attitudes that is: productivity is not the end-all be-all of our daily life.
 We want to challenge and threaten any systems that say produce, produce, produce.
 But it’s a slippery slope of needing to recognize when any one of us might be leaning on any of our values in a way that’s actually avoiding growth, necessary labor, change, movement, whatever it is.
 In this family, in this life, there’s so much more room to deepen into the complexities of all of our values instead of maintaining a surface level engagement with them.